Historical Data - Apartments

 Overview and Summary

-Sales of 37 apartments in the third quarter were down from 106 one year ago and down from 43 in the second quarter.
-Average sales prices rose for postwar coops, but fell in all other categories compared with 3Q19.
-Average sales prices were down for both prewar walkup coops and condominiums versus the second quarter.
+Sales of 66 apartments in the fourth quarter were down from 20% one year ago but up 53% from the third quarter.
+Average sales prices rose in all categories except post-war coops, compared with both time periods.

-Year-to-date, total sales fell by 44%, to 156 apartments.
-The largest drop, over 57%, was for prewar elevator coops.
-Average sales prices were down for prewar elevator coops and condominiums, and up in the low single digits for prewar walkup and postwar elevator coops.
+Year-to-date, total sales fell by 37%, to 227 apartments.
+The largest drop, over 42%, was for prewar elevator coops.
+Average sales prices were up in the single digits for all categories except condominiums, which declined by 2.3%.

 This report covers the 11372 zip code only, comprising Jackson Heights and its Historic District